scizzorz/rain/docs/index.md

     let add = func(x, y)
       return x + y

-The `return` keyword behaves exactly like most other programming languages.
-By default, all functions return `null` - an empty `return` statement will simply terminate the function and return `null`.
+The `return` keyword exits the function and returns its expression.
+An empty or missing `return` statement will terminate the function and return `null`.

-A secondary shorthand definition is available for functions that only do small calculations that fit in one expression:
+A secondary shorthand definition exists for single expressions:

     let add = func(x, y) -> x + y